Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Technical Validation

 The final approach is \textbf{Overall Mean Mismatch Correction}.
 This approach applies a single, global correction value, $\Delta_{Global}$, to all utterances in the dataset.
 This global value is derived by averaging the per-speaker mean shifts $\Delta_{Speaker}(p)$ across all $N_S$ speakers:

 The baseline models were trained using datasets processed with each of these three correction methods.
-Table 3 summarizes the percentage differences in PESQ, STOI, and CER for models trained with these methods, relative to training on the uncorrected data.
+Table \hyperref[table:3]{3} summarizes the percentage differences in PESQ, STOI, and CER for models trained with these methods, relative to training on the uncorrected data.
 The findings indicate that the overall mean mismatch correction strategy generally yields the most consistent and beneficial impact on performance.
 For the TSTNN and SE-conformer models, this method achieved enhancements in both PESQ and STOI scores, accompanied by significant reductions in CER.
 While the Demucs model showed a slight decrease in PESQ with this global averaging approach, it still benefited from a reduction in CER.
-Considering the balance of improvements across different models and metrics the overall mean mismatch correction strategy demonstrated robust advantages.
+Considering the balance of improvements across different models and metrics, the overall mean mismatch correction strategy demonstrated robust advantages.
 The overall mean mismatch correction strategy was adopted for the final TAPS dataset preparation and for all main training procedures reported in this paper.
+The final applied global shift ($\Delta_{Global}$) is 13 samples at the original 8 kHz sampling rate of the throat microphone (1.625 ms) data.